chrysn/aiocoap/doc/tools.rst

 serve as a noncommittal playground.

 These tools are currently present:

-* ``aiocoap-fileserver``: Serves the current directory's contents as CoAP resources, implementing directory listing and observation.
-No write support yet.

 * ``aiocoap-widgets``: Graphical software implementations of example CoAP devices as servers (eg. light bulb, switch).
 They should become an example of